Photos by: Laurel Golio

 Molly is a native of San Francisco currently living in Manhattan's Chinatown, partially because it makes her feel more connected to her place of origin.
 Molly writes features for places like New York magazine and the New York Times Magazine.
 She also does a column for the New York Times Style section and a bimonthly column for the New York Times Book Review.

-GAL: You are currently writing a Self Help column for The New York Times Book Review.
+Girls at Library: You are currently writing a Self Help column for The New York Times Book Review.
 Could you please describe for us the most helpful, the least helpful, and the just plain absurd self help books you have come across.

 Most helpful: Sarah Knight’s The Life-Changing Magic of Not Giving a Fuck taught me that I don’t have to go to another bachelorette party in my life.
 Score!